A Novel Image Denoising Algorithm Using Concepts of Quantum Many-Body Theory: Quantum many-body theory for imaging

 \subsubsection{Shortcomings of the single-particle theory in image processing}

 This method of constructing an adaptive basis using quantum principles in a single-particle setting has already been studied in some of our previous works, notably for image denoising \cite{dutta2021quantum} and deconvolution \cite{dutta2021plug, dutta2021poisson}.
 This adaptive method not only is effective for handling different noise statistics (\textit{e.g.}, Gaussian, Poisson) but also equally efficient for different levels of noise (low as well as high-intensity noise).
-Nevertheless, there are some technical and intrinsic challenges, such as:
+Nevertheless, there are some technical and intrinsic challenges, such as: \begin{enumerate}[i)] \item Structural features are crucial for imaging applications, but this adaptive approach does not take advantage of them.